espocrm/documentation/docs/user-guide/emails.md

 * Skip – email will be put in *Trash* or not imported if the filter is related to a Personal Email Account;
 * Put in Folder – imported emails will be put into a specified user's folder automatically.

-## Email Templates
+## Email templates

 Email Templates are available at: Emails > dropdown in top-right corner > Email Templates.
 They can be used both for Mass Email sending and for regular emails. *One-off* checkbox means that the email template is supposed to be used only once, what is usual for email marketing.

-It's possible to use placeholders in email template's body and subject e.g. {Account.name}, {Person.emailAddress}.
+It's possible to use placeholders in an email template's body and subject, for example, {Account.name}, {Person.emailAddress}.
 They will be replaced with values of a Parent record.

 You can use additional reserved placeholders in the template body: `{optOutUrl}` and `{optOutLink}`.
+Available additional placeholders are listed in a side panel when you compose an email template.

+An example of an unsubscribe link for Mass Email:

 ```
 <a href="{optOutUrl}">Unsubscribe</a>
 ```

-This is an unsubscribe link for Mass Email.

 The list of available additional placeholders: